 The Island Invasives community was incredibly supportive, with several experienced practitioners like SGHT’s Chief Pilot Peter Garden becoming key members of Team Rat.
 Without the projects like those undertaken on Campbell, Macquarie and Rat Island in Alaska that went before, it would have been impossible to attempt to clear South Georgia of rodents.
 The generosity of the New Zealanders, Australians and Americans in sharing their advice and experience of similar projects was vital in tackling the South Georgia work.

 The South Georgia Habitat Restoration Project is the largest island eradication ever attempted and was a major step forward in island conservation globally.
-SGHT and Friends of South Georgia Island have raised over £7 million to date to carry out the work.
+SGHT and Friends of South Georgia Island raised over £7 million to carry out the work.
 You can read more about the project at habitat restoration

 Professor Mike Richardson, who chaired the SGHT Steering Committee which oversaw the South Georgia Habitat Restoration Project talked about the lessons learned on biosecurity from the South Georgia project on the Thursday afternoon of the conference (13 July).